Best daily deals

 • Turtle Beach Battle Buds ($39.99 on Amazon): The Battle Buds is another cheap option for on-the-go gaming, though it sets itself apart from other earbuds as it comes with a detachable microphone.
 Does it look silly?
 A little.
 Is it useful to have a boom mic rather than an in-line mic?
 Also yes.
 However, you can use the in-line mic if you are too embarrassed to use the boom mic in public.

-• SteelSeries Tusq ($54.99 on Amazon): The SteelSeries Tusq earbuds feature a boom mic as well as an in-line mic, so talking to others while you’re gaming will be a breeze.
-It connects to a 3.5mm headphone jack, so it will work on most consoles and any phones that still have a headphone jack.
+• SteelSeries Tusq ($54.99 on Amazon): The SteelSeries Tusq earbuds feature a boom mic and an in-line mic, so talking to others while you’re gaming will be a breeze.
+They connect to a 3.5mm headphone jack, so they will work on most consoles and phones that still have a headphone jack.
 Among SteelSeries’ line of headsets, this is its only pair of earbuds.

-• Sony INZONE Buds ($198 at Amazon): The Sony INZONE Buds are a good option for PS5 and PC gamers only.
+• Sony INZONE Buds ($198 at Amazon): The Sony INZONE Buds are a good option for PS5 and PC gamers only as they don’t support Bluetooth.

 • Turtle Beach Scout Air ( $42 at Amazon): This is a set of true wireless earbuds that uses Bluetooth 5.1 and works with mobile devices like your phone and Nintendo Switch.
 It may not look as premium as the Hammerhead Pro from Razer, but they work just as well.